riesentoaster/valentinhuber.me/random/_posts/2024-05-13-Live Albums.md

 - There are a few videos out there from Jamie Cullum Live From Jazz a Vienne.
 From full-on big band jazz to straight-up pop songs and everything in between, I keep finding myself coming back to them.
 But I don't think he released them as an actual album.

 ## Updates
 - 2024-06-21: Adding Cardinal Black — Live at the Memo and Jamie Cullum — Live From Jazz a Vienne
+- 2025-01-02: Adding Florence + the Machine – Symphony of Lungs - BBC Proms at the Royal Albert Hall